lumliolum/lumliolum.github.io/_posts/2024-02-10-rcnn-and-fast-rcnn.md

 The changes introduced by fast-rcnn are

 - Introduces the ROI Pooling layer which will enable it to calcuate the feature vectors for all proposals at once.
-- Removes SVM and both classification and regression are done using dense layer
+- Removes SVM, both classification and regression are done using dense layer
-- Proposes a 1 step training pipeline where both classification and regression loss is optimized compare to RCNN where classification and regression were trained seperately.
+- Proposes a 1 step training pipeline where both classification and regression loss is optimized compared to RCNN where classification and regression were trained seperately.

 ### ARCHITECTURE